-After all, if the average error is +7, this non-zero error indicates that our model systematically underpredicts the observed values.
+Suppose the average error is +7.
+This non-zero average error indicates that our model systematically underpredicts the observed values.
 Statisticians refer to systematic error like this as bias, and it signifies that our model is inadequate because it is not correct on average.

 Stated another way, we want the expected value of the error to equal zero.
 If the expected value is +7 rather than zero, part of the error term is predictable, and we should add that information to the regression model itself.
 We want only random error left for the error term.

 You don’t need to worry about this assumption when you include the constant in your regression model because it forces the mean of the residuals to equal zero.
 For more information about this assumption, read my post about the regression constant.

 OLS Assumption 3: All independent variables are uncorrelated with the error term